mrbelowski/r3e_crewchief_v3/README.txt

 Changelog
 ---------
+Version 3.8.5: Updated to use latest UDP network packet structures; Fixed incorrect laps remaining response in last 2 laps; Use Raceroom 'session best lap' data when joining part way through a session.
+No new sound pack for this version.

 Version 3.8.4b: Fixed unknown track causing constant session restarts in the app.
 No new sound pack for this version.

 Version 3.8.4: Reworked approaching car check when exiting pits; A few minor fixes; More driver names.
 No new sound pack for this version.